 - 1. First offense:

 - A. Parent(s) will be notified immediately.

 - B. The item(s) will be confiscated.

 - C. The student will be assigned out of school suspension.

-- D. The student forfeits their privilege to any leadership position for one calendar year (365 days).
+- D. The student forfeits his/her privilege to any leadership position for one calendar year (365 days).

 - 2. Second offense:

 - A. Parent(s) will be notified immediately.

-- B. The item(s) will be confiscated.
+- B. Items will be confiscated.

 - C. The student will be assigned an out of school suspension and/or expulsion.

-- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.

 - 3. Third and subsequent offenses:

 - A. Parent(s) will be notified immediately.

 - B. The item(s) will be confiscated.

 - C. The student will be assigned an out of school suspension and/or expulsion.

-- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.
+- D. The student forfeits his/her privilege to any leadership positions for the remainder of his/ her school career.